solid-software/deno_postgres_interop/README.md

 # deno_postgres_interop
 This package was created to be used in supabase edge functions because existing db-driver/orm packages depend on dart:io.
+It should also work for other cases with dart2js.

 ## Usage
 1. Compile the code that uses this package with: